titantechs-2o/rtde/README.md

 ## 🚀 Features

 - **Authentication**
-  - Email/password and “Sign in with Google” & “Sign in with GitHub” (Cognito User Pool + OIDC providers)
+  - Email/password and Sign in with Google
   - Secure routes with Amplify’s `<Authenticator>` component
 - **API & Database**
   - GraphQL CRUD API powered by AWS AppSync